 Internet problems?
 Who you gonna call?

-When it comes to technology most of us probably feel a bit out of our depth.
-So when things go wrong with your internet connection, it’s not always easy to know who you need to talk to.
+When it comes to internet and WiFi technology many of us probably feel a bit out of our depth.
+As a result, when things go wrong with your internet connection it’s not always easy to know who you need to talk to.
 Sometimes you’ll need your phone company or internet service provider (ISP) to help out.
-However if they can’t fix your problems, you might find you’re better off talking to a specialist WiFi engineer.
+However if they can’t fix your problems, you might find you need a specialist WiFi engineer.

 How do you know if you need a WiFi specialist?

 If you have a burst pipe you call a plumber.
 Need your home or office re-wiring?
 Obviously an electrician.

 But who do you talk to about a slow, unreliable, patchy internet connection?

 The chances are the first people you’ll call are your ISP or phone company.
 However problems with your internet connection aren’t always simple to diagnose.
 You may be stuck on the phone for hours.
 Or have to have engineers visit.
 They may even try to sell you additional equipment – maybe a new router or extra signal boosters or extenders.
 And this still might not fix the issue.

 Put simply, if your problems aren’t related to your phone line or broadband equipment, these companies can’t really fix it.
 This is where a specialist WiFi engineer with specific knowledge of wireless network installation comes in.

 (For help on how to diagnose internet vs WiFi problems you can find a simple how to guide here.)

 Phone companies and ISPs deal with getting the internet connection to your home or business premises.
 A WiFi engineer is an IT professional who can install and trouble-shoot the wireless network that distributes that internet connection around your premises.